The people hoping to persuade UK to vote to stay in the EU

 David Cameron - leading from the front

-David Cameron called the referendum and, with many commentators speculating that his political future rests on the outcome, he has already taken on the role of figurehead of the campaign to remain in the EU.
+David Cameron called the referendum and, with many commentators speculating that his political future rests on the outcome, he has taken centre stage in the campaign to remain in the EU.

-He has angered many in his own party with his outspoken stance and tactics, accusing Leave supporters of spreading "scare stories" and backing a controversial £9m pro-EU leaflet drop to every UK household.
+He has angered some in his own party with his outspoken stance and tactics, accusing Leave supporters of spreading "scare stories", sharing a platform with Labour figures like Sadiq Khan and Harriet Harman and backing a controversial £9m pro-EU leaflet drop.

 What is Britain Stronger in Europe?

-Britain Stronger in Europe has been chosen as the official lead campaign to make the case for the UK remaining in the European Union.
+Britain Stronger in Europe was chosen as the official lead campaign to make the case for the UK remaining in the European Union.

 It draws its support from across the political spectrum, including key figures from the Conservative Party, the Labour Party and the former leader of the Green Party.